 Introduces theoretical frameworks for describing the world’s cultures: roles, gender, production, exchange, kinship, ritual, culture change, worldview and worldview transformation.
 (Spring, even years)

 |303||Introduction to Linguistics (3)

 Introduction to the basic theoretical frameworks for describing the world’s languages: phonetics, phonology, morphology, syntax, semantics, lexicography, deixis, pragmatics, and discourse analysis.
 (Spring, odd years)

 |401||Semester Abroad (12).
 Prereq: IST 201, 202, 301 (IST majors only) and junior or senior standing.

 Study abroad or international internship during junior or senior year.
 May include study abroad through council studies (COS) or other accredited academic institution, or semester abroad specific to student’s culture of interest.
 For international students or those with substantial international experience, a 12-hour cross culturally significant internship in a firm, organization, agency, or institution may be accepted.
 (Fall and spring)

 Reflects assimilation of knowledge from semester abroad, Christian worldview, and international studies curricula.
-(Fall and spring)
+(Fall, odd years and spring, odd years)

 *Intermediate level French OR Spanish is required of the IST major.